Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-If you are writing a resume for a job with no experience, it is important to emphasise transferable skills.
-They are the qualities you’ve acquired through your involvement in like volunteering, internships or other extracurricular pursuits that can be utilised to land the position you are seeking in your industry.
-As an example, if were part of an organisation that was a student, you may have knowledge of leadership, teamwork or event planning.
-It is important to highlight your abilities as well as the accomplishments you’ve made with these skills.
+In writing your resume with zero experience, it’s important to emphasise transferable skills.
+These are the abilities you’ve acquired through your involvement in such as volunteering, internships or other extracurricular activities that can be used to get the position you are seeking in your area of expertise.
+For instance, if you have been part of an organisation that was a student or have had experience in leadership, teamwork or event planning.
+Make sure you highlight the skills you have acquired and any achievements that you have made in these areas.

-Another key aspect to remember when writing resumes with no experience is how to structure.
-When you write your resume, instead of listing work prior to your experience, try starting by completing a qualifications overview or a skills section.
-This allows you to draw attention to your transferable talents as well as achievements straight away.
-Also, make sure you make use of a clear and easy-to-read style and consider using bullet points to enhance your resume’s visual appealing.
+Another essential aspect to write resumes with no experience is formatting.
+Instead of listing your job experience first, think about starting by completing a qualifications overview or a skills section.
+This will enable you to emphasise your transferable skills as well as achievements straight away.
+Make sure you follow a neat and simple format and consider using bullet points to create a resume that is visually appealing.

 Qualifications Summary: